EPIX, Inc. Home Page

 LICENSING:

-Licensing permits royalty free inclusion of library routines into programs using EPIX® PIXCI® series imaging boards.
+Licensing permits royalty free inclusion of library routines into applications using EPIX® PIXCI® series frame grabbers or frame generators.

 SOFTWARE INCLUDES: